Problem-tailored Simulation of Energy Transport on Noisy Quantum Computers: Theoretical justification for Y-basis product state sampling

-In this appendix we argue that, in a system which obeys the ETH, the infinite-temperature correlation functions $C_r(t)$ are particularly well-sampled by the special product states $\ket{y}$.
+In this appendix we argue that, in a system which obeys a no-resonance condition on the energy spectrum as well as the ETH, the infinite-temperature correlation functions $C_r(t)$ are particularly well-sampled by the special product states $\ket{y}$.
 More specifically, we show that in an ETH system, the statistical fluctuations of $\braket{y|h_i(t)h_j(0)|y}$ around the exact value are \emph{on the average over a long time} exponentially small in the system size $L$.
 While this fact certainly does not imply that at all times $t$ the statistical fluctuations are small, we give numerical evidence that after a short initial transient, the effect of the exponentially small long-time value is already felt in the sense that the statistical $y$-basis fluctuations are already particularly small.
 We further this claim by showing, numerically, a significant difference in the dynamical relative error for $y$-basis sampling as compared to another basis, such as the $z$-basis, which has no special properties with respect to the models under consideration.

 In this appendix we will still focus on the MFIM, but without necessarily imposing the constraint that the $ZZ$ coupling and $Z$ field are related as is done implicitly in Eq.~\eqref{eq:HRydberg}.
 We now take in the bulk $(2\leq j\leq L-1)$ and